flovian/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 # Javascript - Warm up

-First JavaScript project which involved writing various introductory-level JavaScript scripts on Node.js.
+This was the first JavaScript project I completed at Holberton.
+Tasks involved writing various introductory-level JavaScript scripts on Node.js.

-## Function Prototypes
+## Function Prototypes :floppy_disk:

 Prototypes for functions written in this project: